-The "Co-farmer" concept
+The "Co-Farmer" Concept

-BCI recently introduced the concept of "co-farmer".
-Using this concept, one individual is named as the "farmer" and the other a "co-farmer", which is reflected in the Producer's Farmer List.
-The term "co-farmer" is defined in the Standard as relevant in contexts where "a man and woman in a couple share the farming duties and decision-making responsibilities equally".
+With the launch of the revised Better Cotton Standard in March 2018, BCI introduced the concept of the "Co-Farmer".

+The term "Co-Farmer" is defined in the Standard as relevant in contexts where "a man and woman in a couple share the farming duties and decisionmaking responsibilities equally".

 The concept has potential to recognise women's contributions to cotton production, provide them with access to resources, and thus bring positive change.
 The concept has the potential to be relevant for all farm contexts.

-- Total worker participation figures are not collected systematically and are therefore largely unavailable for comparison18.
+- Total worker participation figures are not collected systematically and are therefore largely unavailable for comparison.
 For example, in contexts like Mozambique, where men and women are invited to trainings regardless of their farmer/worker status, BCI lacks accurate participation data.
-There is also lack of data on other beneficiaries of field-level programmes, including different categories of workers (such as high-risk day labourers) wives and children.
-From season 2018-19 guidance on profiling of the labour force the farmers use in cotton production has been introduced.
-However, in the absence of this information, it's difficult to fully assess the scope of BCI's reach to women. - Difficulties to determine scope of beneficiaries.
-In many smallholder contexts, there are fluid boundaries between self-employment, family and community labour, and waged labour.
-This adds to the difficulties of collecting accurate, insightful participation data.
+There is also lack of data on other beneficiaries of field-level programmes, including different categories of workers (such as high-risk day labourers) wives and children. - From season 2018-19 guidance on profiling of the labour force the farmers use in cotton production has been introduced.
+However, in the absence of this information, it's difficult to fully assess the scope of BCI's reach to women.
+Over →